-\begin{corollary} Given a set $\os$ of~$k$ lines such that $\Theta<\frac{\pi}{2}$, computing an orientation $\theta$ such that the boundary of $\oht$ has minimum number of steps, or minimum number of staircases, or it is connected, or it has the minimum number of connected components, can be done in $O(k\frac{n}{\Theta}\log n)$ time and $O(k\frac{n}{\Theta})$ space. \end{corollary}
+\begin{corollary} Given a set $\os$ of~$k$ lines such that $\Theta<\frac{\pi}{2}$, computing an orientation $\theta$ such that the boundary of $\oht$ has the minimum number of steps, has the minimum number of staircases, is connected, or has the minimum number of connected components, can be done in $O(k\frac{n}{\Theta}\log n)$ time and $O(k\frac{n}{\Theta})$ space. \end{corollary}

 Another interesting consequence of Theorem~\ref{thm:unoriented-oh-general} is that we can also generalize Theorem~\ref{mantenimiento} to the case where~$k=2$ and the two lines are not perpendicular.